jawj/subtls/README.md

 # subtls

-A TypeScript TLS 1.3 client of limited scope.
+A TypeScript TLS 1.3 client with limited scope.

 * Built using the JS [SubtleCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto), with no external dependencies.
 * Non-compliant with [the spec](https://www.rfc-editor.org/rfc/rfc8446) in various ways.